Lapthe Flora: Assignments

 In 1988, Flora started his military career in the Virginia National Guard after graduating from the Virginia Military Institute and has since served in every staff position within 1st Battalion, 116th Infantry Regiment, 116th Infantry Brigade Combat Team, including as commander of that battalion.

 Flora served as the 116th IBCT executive officer, 29th Infantry Division's director of operations and most recently as the Joint Force Headquarters – Virginia director of strategic plans.
 He has successfully completed three overseas deployments to Bosnia, Kosovo and Afghanistan.
 He has also participated in several security cooperation missions with the Republic of Tajikistan as part of the Department of Defense's State Partnership Program.

 In May 2015, Flora assumed command of the Bowling Green-based 91st Troop Command, Virginia National Guard at the Army Aviation Support Facility in Sandston, Virginia.
 On 16 May 2016, he assumed duties as Assistant Adjutant General, with subsequent promotion to brigadier general.

 In June 2019, the Senate Armed Services Committee nominated Flora for promotion to major general.
 In June 2020, he assumed command of Combined Joint Task Force – Horn of Africa.

 Civilian career

 Flora is Director of Quality Assurance, Night Vision & Communications Solutions (NVCS) with Exelis Inc. in Roanoke, Va., and holds six patent awards related to the AN/PVS-14 and AN/AVS-9 night goggles.

 Family

-Flora is married to Thuy and they have a daughter named Christine, an AEMT.
+Flora is married to Thuy and they have a daughter named Christine, a paramedic who is currently enrolled in medical school.
 His adopted father John Flora graduated from Virginia Military Institute in 1937, was a retired realtor, had been a battalion staff officer with the 116th Infantry Regiment when it landed on Omaha Beach on D-Day.